Ovambo people: Christianity

-Christianity arrived among the Ovambo people in the late 19th century.
+Christianity was introduced to the Ovambo people in the late 19th century.
 The first Finnish missionaries arrived in Ovamboland in the 1870s.
 They were Lutheran and influenced the conversion of Ovambo people to that Protestant faith.
 The Finnish missions influenced both religion and cultural practices.
 For example, the typical dress style of contemporary Ovambo women, which includes a head scarf and loose full-length maxi, was derived from those of the 19th-century Finnish missionaries.

 The Ovambo now predominantly follow Christian theology, prayer rituals and festivities.
 Some traditional religious practices have continued, such as the use of ritual sacred fire.
 They also invoke their supreme creator Kalunga.
 Thus, the Ovamba have adopted a syncretic form of Christianity.

 Most weddings, for instance, feature a combination of Christian beliefs and Ovambo traditions.
 Their traditional dancing is done to drumming (Oshiwambo folk music).

 Society and culture

 Huts of the Ovambo people, and their artwork (right).

 The traditional home is a complex of huts surrounded by a fence of large vertical poles linked by two horizontal poles on each side.
 The complex is a maze with two gates but it is easy to get lost within the homestead.
 Each hut generally has a different purpose, such as a Ondjugo (the woman of the homestead's hut) or Epata (kitchen area).

 The Ovambo people lead a settled life, relying mostly on a combination of agriculture and animal husbandry.
 The staple crops have been millet and sorghum (iilyavala), and beans (omakunde) are another popular crop.
 In drier regions or seasons, pastoral activity with herds of cattle (eengobe/eenghwandabi), goats (iikombo/onakamela) and sheep (eedi) becomes more important.
 The animal husbandry is not for meat (ombelela), but primarily as a source of milk (omashini).
 Their food is supplemented by hunting, fishing, and gathering.

 During the colonial era, the Ovambo were active in elephant (eenjaba) hunting for their tusks to supply the ivory demand, and they nearly hunted the elephants in their region to extinction.